Up to 50% off sofas & mattresses — limited‑time deals.

 Key parts you'll see

-• A mattress you can sheet like a normal bed
+• A mattress that can be made like a normal bed

 Daybed sofa vs sleeper sofa vs futon

-The easiest way to choose is to ask: “Where does the bed come from?”
+The simplest way to choose is to ask one question: where does the bed come from?

 Sizing and mattress choices that actually work